Liam-Tomas/sfpd_theft_project/README.md

 - Flask (backend), React (frontend), Geopandas (geospatial analysis), MySQL, Leaflet, Chart.js, Pandas, OpenCage Geocoder, Matplotlib.

-### Interactive Heatmap:

-Visualizes the relative rates of various crimes in an interactive heat map format, offering users a detailed view of crime distribution across the city.

-### Geospatial Analysis:
+### Geospatial Analysis :

 Python scripts generate a finely detailed geospatial grid over San Francisco.
 This grid serves as the foundation for creating the heatmap, offering insights into the spatial distribution of crime incidents.
-Using geopandas, the project leverages spatial data operations to create GeoDataFrames and calculate incident probabilities within each grid cell.
+Using geopandas, the project leverages spatial data operations to create GeoDataFrames and calculate incident rates within each grid cell.
+A key feature of this project is its integration of geospatial analysis to create a detailed heatmap.
+This heatmap, generated through Python's GeoPandas, is dynamically displayed on an interactive map within the using Leaflet.js with React.

+### Interactive Heatmap:

+A heatmap is dynamically overlayed over on an interactive map using Leaflet.js with React.
+Visualizes the relative rates of various crimes in SF, offering users a detailed view of crime distribution across the city.

 ### Localized Crime Data Analysis:

 The project introduces a feature that allows users to input their addresses, converting them to latitude and longitude coordinates.
-This information is then used to identify the nearest grid cell, providing highly localized insights into crime rates specific to that area
+This information is then used to identify the nearest grid cell, providing highly localized insights into crime rates specific to that area.
+The front-end React application interfaces with this Flask API, offering users an interactive platform to input locations and receive instant risk evaluations.

-Dynamic Data Presentation:
+### Dynamic Data Presentation:

-Utilizes Chart.js to render JSON data returned from SQL queries, providing real-time data visualization.
+Utilizes Chart.js to render JSON data returned from SQL queries sourced from the Flask API, providing real-time data visualization.

-### Comprehensive Visualization:
-The frontend of the project is built using React, providing an interactive and visually engaging UI.
-It dynamically renders heatmaps, data visualizations, and interactive maps sourced from the Flask API.
-Using MySQL for data management, backend Python scripts perform SQL queries to process crime data, while the frontend dynamically visualizes the data.
-The integration of Leaflet for map visualization and Chart.js for dynamic charts enhances the user's ability to explore and comprehend crime data.

 ## Detailed Overview